observablehq/inputs/README.md

 * *value* - the initial value; defaults to (*min* + *max*) / 2.
 * *width* - the width of the input (not including the label).
 * *disabled* - whether input is disabled; defaults to false.
+* *validate* - a function to check whether the number input is valid.

 The given *value* is clamped to the given extent, and rounded if *step* is defined.
 However, note that the *min*, *max* and *step* options affect only the slider behavior, the number input’s buttons, and whether the browser shows a warning if a typed number is invalid; they do not constrain the typed number.

 If a *transform* function is specified, an inverse transform function *invert* is strongly recommended.
 If *invert* is not provided, the Range will fallback to Newton’s method, but this may be slow or inaccurate.
 Passing Math.sqrt, Math.log, or Math.exp as a *transform* will automatically supply the corresponding *invert*.
 If *min* is greater than *max*, *i.e.* if the extent is inverted, then *transform* and *invert* will default to `value => -value`.

+If *validate* is not defined, [*text*.checkValidity](https://html.spec.whatwg.org/multipage/form-control-infrastructure.html#dom-cva-checkvalidity) is used.
+While the input is not considered valid, changes to the input will not be reported.

 <a name="Search" href="#Search">#</a> <b>Search</b>(<i>data</i>, <i>options</i>) · [Source](./src/search.js), [Examples](https://observablehq.com/@observablehq/input-search)